rtuhpc/hpc-platform/doc/hpc.md

 # HPC cluster (supercomputer)

+A High-Performance Computing (HPC) cluster consists of several compute nodes interconnected by a fast computer network (e.g., InfiniBand).
+Compute nodes are individual servers within the cluster that perform computational tasks.
+HPC clusters can be used for parallel computing, executing a complicated task simultaneously on several compute nodes, and distributed computing, performing smaller independent tasks on separate nodes or processor cores.
+HPC cluster allows solving complex problems faster and has the ability to tackle larger datasets.

+Users access the HPC cluster remotely via the Linux command-line interface using secure shell (SSH) protocol.
+Multiple users can work concurrently, each with their own computing tasks and workflows, and within their working directory to store data.

 [Follow the link to the user guide on using the HPC cluster RUDENS.](https://hpc-guide.rtu.lv)

+## Access

+The HPC cluster RUDENS is not yet available through the Waldur resource reservation portal.
-To receive access on the HPC cluster RUDENS, you must fill in the [application form](https://docs.google.com/forms/d/e/1FAIpQLSemd1JlJB2lyW0Fal6OA3MM7cmxpqh0GQt145lrzmqqIFQIeA/viewform).
+To receive access on RUDENS, you must fill in the [application form](https://docs.google.com/forms/d/e/1FAIpQLSemd1JlJB2lyW0Fal6OA3MM7cmxpqh0GQt145lrzmqqIFQIeA/viewform).
 After receiving the application, the HPC Centre will review it and contact you to inform you on the following steps.

 ## Additional guides